Skip to main content

 What is the difference between a lead inspection and a risk assessment?

 A lead paint inspection tells you whether lead-based paint is present and where.
 A risk assessment tells you whether lead is currently a hazard, for example from deteriorating paint or lead dust.
 Some property owners need one, some need both.
-The contractor you are matched with can recommend which fits your situation.
+The contractor we send your request to can recommend which fits your situation.

 Is an inspection required by law?